Review score

 Move to iOS

-Hey folks, let's talk about Move to iOS, the official tool from Apple Inc. designed to make switching from Android to iPhone or iPad as smooth as possible.
-With over 100 million d...
+Let’s talk about Move to iOS, the official tool from Apple Inc. that helps users switch smoothly from Android to iPhone or iPad.
+As of early 2026, it has over 100 milli...

 Developer